cryptidcodes/PoEAutoFilter/README.md

 `Waiting 1 hour before next update...`

 You can leave this running in order to keep your file as up to date as possible, or run it once each time you get on to play, before starting the game.
 Closing the terminal window will stop the program, minimizing it will allow it to run in the background.
 Remember that you **MUST** remember to manually update the file ingame for it to stay updated if you are playing for a long period.
 Otherwise the game client will only read the file when you login to a character using that filter.

+## FUTURE FEATURES

+Some features i would like to implement in the future:

+1. A GUI to config the settings from, so the user does not need to manipulate a text file.